Spruce Run Reservoir, New Jersey, USA

 - Statistics / Weather / Helpful Links

 Looking for Spruce Run Reservoir cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Spruce Run Reservoir is one of the oldest reservoirs in the state of New Jersey.
 Constructed in the 1960s to meet an increasing need for water supplies and recreation areas for New Jersey residents, this Hunterdon County reservoir is the third largest in the state.
 Upon its completion in 1963, the reservoir’s 6,000 foot long earthen dam impounded 11 billion gallons of water.
 Because most of the land surrounding the lake is part of a wildlife management area, it is preserved from development and provides visitors with a scenic spot for both relaxation and recreation.